- State of the Art

-The Doctorate Board includes 21 professors at the University of Pisa and four senior scientists at research institutes in Italy or abroad.
-Currently, more than 30 PhD students are attending the course or are waiting for the final examination; eight students come from overseas universities.
+The Doctorate Board includes 21 professors and researchers at the University of Pisa and four senior scientists at research institutes and universities in Italy or abroad.
+Currently, more than 50 PhD students are attending the course or are waiting for the final examination; ten students come from overseas universities.

 The PhD program essentially consists in conducting an original research work under supervision and writing a dissertation (thesis) concerning the following topics: